Chapel Allerheiligenberg

 Am Allerheiligenberg 63, 56112 Lahnstein

-Beautiful Hill Chapel in the district of Niederlahnstein on the hill.
+Beautiful mountain chapel in the district of Niederlahnstein on the mountain.